Find Affordable College Courses

 201 Yearly Graduations

-Boise State University comes in at #4 on our list of the most popular colleges offering bachelor's degrees in health professions and related clinical sciences.
+The 4th most popular school in the country for other health professions and related clinical sciences majors who are seeking their bachelor's degree is Boise State University.
 Each year, around 24,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $5,532 per year, while in-state graduate students, on average, pay $7,110 per year.
-During the 2020-2021 academic year, 201 people received their bachelor's degree in health professions and related clinical sciences from Boise State.
-About 76% of this group were women, and 28% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $5,941 per year, while in-state graduate students, on average, pay $7,645 per year.
+During the most recent year for which we have data, 201 people received their bachelor's degree in other health professions and related clinical sciences from Boise State.
+Of these students, 79% were women and 24% were members of underrepresented racial-ethnic groups.

 #5